aws-samples/aws-serverless-airline-booking/src/frontend/README.md

 /profile | Profile | None
 /profile/bookings | Bookings | None

+## Conventions

+We use the following conventions to ease maintenance as we grow the number of modules and services:

+* **Actions** - All interactions with back-ends regardless of its communication channel happen within each module's actions.js
+* **Mutation** - State isn't mutated directly but through mutations functions (e.g. `SET_BOOKINGS`) and are always uppercase
+* **GraphQL** - Custom GraphQL operations have a dedicated file close to its module (e.g. `catalog/graphql.js`)
+* **Shared Models** - Data permutation such as formatting flight departure dates differently are done at a class property level e.g. (e.g. `FlightClass`)
+* **Code documentation** - We document following JSDoc convention

 ## Running locally

 You can run the front-end locally while targeting the back-end and auth deployed in your AWS account.